Money management tips

 • Get detailed

 Save your receipts.
 Record information like where you went out to eat or what exactly you bought on that shopping trip.
 Could you go somewhere cheaper?
 Did you really need what you bought?
-Keeping track of the details is the first step to cutting back.
+Keeping track of the details is the first step to cutting back and practicing smart money management.

 Once you know what you’re spending – and if you’re spending more than what you make each month – you’ll know how to budget and where to cut back.
 Use the same categories that you used to track your spending and set a limit for each month.